eriklindernoren/Keras-GAN/README.md

 # Keras-GAN

 ## About
-Keras implementations of Generative Adversarial Network (GAN) models suggested in research papers.
-Since I'm running these models from my Macbook Pro they will be limited in their complexity (and therefore the quality of the generated images) compared to the implementations suggested in the papers.
+Keras implementations of Generative Adversarial Networks (GANs) suggested in research papers.
+Since I'm training these models on my Macbook Pro they will be limited in their complexity (and therefore the quality of the generated images) compared to the implementations suggested in the papers.
 Short training sessions are prioritized.

 ## Table of Contents
 - [Keras-GAN](#keras-gan)